freestyle-sh/freestyle-astro-template/README.md

   }
 }

-// Creates a singleton instance of Counter if one doesn't exist
+// Gets a reference to the singleton instance of Counter.
-// and returns an async wrapper around it.
-Your methods are executed
+// Your methods are executed and optimized inside your
-// and optimized inside your cloudstate database, not in your web server. const counter = useCloudState(Counter);
+// cloudstate database, not in your web server. const counter = useCloud<typeof Counter>("counter");

-// Call a method on counter from anywhere in your backend code
+// Call a method on counter from anywhere in your backend or
-// to execute the method on the database.
-Calling authenticated
+// frontend code to execute the method on the database. await counter.increment();
-// methods from frontend coming soon. await counter.increment();

 ```